 Coming to The Bend for a Notre Dame football home game means taking in one of the most tradition-rich experiences in sports.
-Few things compare to the buzz during these weekends.
-While there are many things that should be on your itinerary, these are the bucket list traditions you can't miss.
+While there are many things that should be on your itinerary during a football weekend, these are the bucket list traditions you can't miss.

-From 4:10-4:20 p.m. on the Friday of a game weekend, the Notre Dame Band trumpet section plays in front of the Main Building (with the Golden Dome on top).
-Typically held inside the Main Building, this tradition will be in front this year.
+From 4:10-4:20 p.m. on the Friday of a game weekend, the Notre Dame Band trumpet section plays in front of the Main Building.
+They play right in front of the iconic Golden Dome.

 Midnight Drummers Circle

-Just before midnight on Fridays, the Notre Dame Drumline gathers in front of the Main Building (with its golden dome on top).
+Just before midnight on Fridays, the Notre Dame Drumline gathers in front of the Main Building.
 After the bells at the Basilica of the Sacred Heart ring, the Drumline breaks into cadences.
 The energy carries right into game day.

 Tents go up, grills move into position, cornhole boards get set up — these are all signs that tailgating is about to get underway.
 Fans collect in the parking lots early in the morning and the revelry carries on all the way up to kickoff.
 Read our full tailgating guide for the know-before-you-go details.